-19. Payment of wages
+18. Payment of wages

-19.1 Payment of wages
+18.1 Payment of wages

-- (a) Wages must be paid weekly or fortnightly as determined by the employer.
-Wages may be paid four weekly or monthly if agreed with an individual employee. - (b) Section 536 of the Act requires the employer to give a pay slip to an employee within one working day of paying an amount to the employee in relation to the performance of work.
-The Fair Work Regulations 2009 specify the information that must be included in a pay slip. - 19.2 For an employee whose ordinary hours of work are arranged so that the employee works a constant number of hours each week, wages will be paid according to the actual ordinary hours worked each week. - 19.3 For an employee whose ordinary hours of work are arranged so that the employee works an average number of ordinary hours each week during a particular work cycle, wages will be paid according to a weekly average of ordinary hours worked even though more or less than 38 ordinary hours may be worked in a particular week of the work cycle. - 19.4 Wages will be paid in cash, cheque or electronic funds transfer (as determined by the employer) provided that wages made by electronic funds transfer will be credited to an employee's bank or financial institution account without cost to the employee at the time of transfer. - 19.5 If an employee is paid wages by cash and wages is not paid within ordinary working hours, all non-working time during which an employee is kept waiting for payment of wages will be paid at time and a half.
-The penalty in clause 19.5 will not apply where the delay is beyond the employer's control.
+Wages must be paid weekly or fortnightly as determined by the employer.
+Wages may be paid four weekly or monthly if agreed with an individual employee.

+- 18.2 For an employee whose ordinary hours of work are arranged so that the employee works a constant number of hours each week, wages will be paid according to the actual ordinary hours worked each week. - 18.3 For an employee whose ordinary hours of work are arranged so that the employee works an average number of ordinary hours each week during a particular work cycle, wages will be paid according to a weekly average of ordinary hours worked even though more or less than 38 ordinary hours may be worked in a particular week of the work cycle. - 18.4 Wages will be paid in cash, cheque or electronic funds transfer (as determined by the employer) provided that wages made by electronic funds transfer will be credited to an employee's bank or financial institution account without cost to the employee at the time of transfer.